giwankim/til/system-design/interview/05-consistent-hash.md

-# Chapter 5.
-Design a Consistent Hashing
+# 5. Design a Consistent Hashing

 To achieve horizontal scaling, it is important to distribute request/data efficiently and evenly across servers.